Orange-OpenSource/linkspotter/README.md

 help(package="linkspotter")
 ```

-Examples are carried out using "iris" data.
+The examples are carried out using "iris" data.

 ## Calculate the MaxNMI between two variables